kubeedge/kubeedge/docs/setup/kubeedge_install_keadm.md

 ## Setup Edge Side (KubeEdge Worker Node)

 `keadm join` will install edgecore and mqtt.
-It also provides a flag by which a specific versions can be set.
+It also provides a flag by which a specific version can be set.

 Execute `keadm join <flags>`